-In January 2013, a customer commenced litigation against the Bank, seeking acknowledgement of the unlawfulness of a consumer price indexation provision in a bond issued by him to the Bank and that it is not permissible for the Bank to revalue the principal amount of the bond on a monthly basis in accordance with the consumer price index.
-The District Court of Reykjavík on 19 February 2016, acquitted the Bank of the plaintiff's claims.
+In January 2013, a customer commenced litigation against the Bank, seeking acknowledgement of the unlawfulness of a consumer price indexation of a bond issued by him to the Bank and that it is not permissible for the Bank to revalue the principle amount of the bond on a monthly basis in accordance with the consumer price index.
+On 19 February 2016, the District Court acquitted the Bank of the plaintiff's claims.
 The aspect of the case concerning whether the Bank may revalue the principal amount of the bond on a monthly basis in accordance with the consumer price index has been appealed to the Supreme Court.
-The Supreme Court has ruled that the case will not be heard by the Supreme Court.